jonnor/ESC-CNN-microcontroller/report/report.md

 Common strategies include random search, combinatorial (gridsearch) and Baysian Optimization.
 -->

-Once training is completed, the predictive model with the the learned parameters can be used on new data.
+Once training is completed, the predictive model with the learned parameters can be used on new data.

 ## Neural Networks

 Artificial Neural Networks are a family of machine learning methods, loosely inspired by the biological neurons in the brains of humans and other animals.
-Some of the foundations date such as the Perceptron[@Perceptron] dates back to the 1950ies, but it was not until around 2010 that neural networks started to become the preferred choice for many machine learning applications.
+Some of the foundations such as the Perceptron[@Perceptron] dates back to the 1950ies, but it was not until around 2010 that neural networks started to become the preferred choice for many machine learning applications.